 The marketing industry is extremely competitive and is driven by the need to develop both innovative and cost-effective methods of working whilst keeping pace with rapidly changing consumer preferences.

 The key drivers of change in the marketing profession reflect this dynamism and include:

-- Technological change which have in turn stimulated changing skills demand throughout the workforce.
+- Technological change which has in turn stimulated a changing skills demand throughout the workforce.
 Most significantly, the demand for IT skills has increased in order to supplement new media and graphic design trends in marketing practice;

 - Social marketing – a focus on social responsibility and sustainable marketing practice which demands strong communication skills;

 - Policy and legislation – heavy regulation of consumer protection and advertising.

 Other challenges which face employers and which impact recruitment, retention, and profitability include:

 - Employment entry routes are currently more aligned to graduates, with 35% of workers having been through HE or holding a professional qualification;

 - There are very few workers below the age of 20, meaning employers are not tapping into potential from younger applicants;

 - The market research specialism tends to employ the highest proportion of temporary workers, which can act as a disincentive to job applicants;